Twisted Standard Model in noncommutative geometry I: the field content: Scalar part of the twisted fluctuation

 They are independent as follows from their definition \eqref{eq:65bis}. \end{proof}

-Gathering the results of this section, one works out the fields induced by the Yukawa coupling of fermions via a twisted fluctuation of the metric. \begin{proposition} A selfadjoint diagonal fluctuation is
+Since $\gamma^5\otimes D_Y$ satisfies the twisted first-order condition (Prop.~\ref{prop:twisted-first-order}), it does not contribute to the non-linear term $A_{(2)}$ of the twisted fluctuation.
+Gathering the results of this section, one thus works out the fields induced by the Yukawa coupling of fermions via a twisted fluctuation of the metric. \begin{proposition} A selfadjoint diagonal fluctuation is